-- Students submit a completed change of advisor form to enrollment services requesting a change to a specific new academic advisor.
+- Students submit the appropriate form online requesting a change to a specific new academic advisor.
 That new advisor must agree to serve as the student's new academic advisor.
-Enrollment services will change the assignment, and the new advisor information will display in OASIS.
-Change of advisor forms are available at http://hub.oglethorpe.edu/forms/change-of-advisor/. - 2.
+The Registrar's Office will change the assignment, and the new advisor information will display in OASIS. - 2.
 Some majors will require a student to have an advisor assigned from within the content area of the major.
-When a student changes majors into one of these majors, if they have not obtained the signature of a new advisor from within that major as outlined above, they will be assigned a new advisor by the new academic program and sent notification to their OU email account about the new advisor assignment.
-Enrollment services will change the assignment, and the new advisor information will display in OASIS.
+When a student changes majors into one of these majors, if they have not obtained the approval of a new advisor from within that major as outlined above, they will be assigned a new advisor by the new academic program and sent notification to their OU email account about the new advisor assignment.
+The registrar's office will change the assignment, and the new advisor information will display in OASIS.